getodk/docs/odkx-src/docs-tech-guide.rst

          which are not actually a part of the ODK-X Docs repository, keep them out of the :file:`docs` directory.

-         You can use the main :file:`odk` directory for any other files you need to work on.
+         You can use the main :file:`odk-x` directory for any other files you need to work on.
          (For example,
-         you may want to create a directory called :file:`odk/forms` to hold XLSForm and XForm files.)
+         you may want to create a directory called :file:`odk-x/forms` to hold XLSForm and XForm files.)

 #.
 Set the upstream remote